nickc47/Digital-Die/README.md

 # Digital-Die
 This is my first project that is not proprietary.
 It was created to show off some of my skills with soldering, programming, and 3D printing.
 I have no intention to market or distribute copies.

+I apologize for the lack of commenting on the arduino IDE file.
+I will get back to it when I get a chance.

 **Please be careful if you choose to replicate this project as it contains pieces that can be harmful if not installed properly.**

 Parts list: